simplicitysite/simplicitysite.github.io/training/course/developing_with_spring_framework.md

 author: Russ Miles
 ---
-#SpringSource's Core Spring: Developing with the Spring Framework
+#Developing with the Spring Framework

 With *Russ Miles*